 I can say, however, that after looking at many lease programs and financing options over the years, there is a general underlying theme regarding the financial decision.
 That being, the longer you have the same car, the more you will save over time.
 That still does not make buying a car right for everyone.
 However, most data will show that buying a car is almost always cheaper in the long run over leasing.

-One problem that arises when folks consider the buy vs. lease decision is that they feel they can get much more car by leasing than they can over buying.
+One problem that arises when folks consider the leasing vs. buying a car decision is that they feel they can get much more car by leasing than they can over buying.
 That is true if the only factor being considered is the monthly payment; however, comparisons need to be done on the same car.
 An apples to apples comparison doesn’t occur if you compare buying a $25,000 car to leasing a $40,000 car.
 If someone cannot afford to buy a particular car, they most likely don’t need to consider it for a lease simply because the payments are lower.

 If you look at buying or leasing a $20,000 vehicle for five years, assuming a 6% rate on a new loan (paid off in three years), and two 3-year leases to cover the full five years.